Assamese alphabet: History

-The Umachal rock inscription of the 5th century evidences the first use of a script in the region.
+The Umachal rock inscription of the 5th century evidences one of the earliest use of the script in the region.
 The script was very similar to the one used in Samudragupta's Allahabad Pillar inscription.
 Rock and copper plate inscriptions from then onwards, and Xaansi bark manuscripts right up to the 18th–19th centuries show a steady development of the Assamese alphabet.
 The script could be said to develop proto-Assamese shapes by the 13th century.
 In the 18th and 19th century, the Assamese script could be divided into three varieties: Kaitheli (also called Lakhari in Kamrup region, used by non-Brahmins), Bamuniya (used by Brahmins, for Sanskrit) and Garhgaya (used by state officials of the Ahom kingdom)—among which the Kaitheli style was the most popular, with medieval books (like the Hastir-vidyrnava) and sattras using this style.
 In the early part of the 19th century, Atmaram Sarmah designed the first Assamese script for printing in Serampore, and the Bengali and Assamese lithography converged to the present standard that is used today.

-Assamese symbols
+Letters

 Vowels

 The script presently has a total of 11 vowel letters, used to represent the eight main vowel sounds of Assamese, along with a number of vowel diphthongs.
 All of these are used in both Assamese and Bengali, the two main languages using the script.
 In addition to the vowel system in the Bengali alphabet the Assamese alphabet has an additional "matra" (ʼ) that is used to represent the phonemes অʼ and এʼ.
 Some of the vowel letters have different sounds depending on the word, and a number of vowel distinctions preserved in the writing system are not pronounced as such in modern spoken Assamese or Bengali.
 For example, the Assamese script has two symbols for the vowel sound [i] and two symbols for the vowel sound [u].
 This redundancy stems from the time when this script was used to write Sanskrit, a language that had a short [i] and a long [iː], and a short [u] and a long [uː].
 These letters are preserved in the Assamese script with their traditional names of hôrswô i (lit. 'short i') and dirghô i (lit. 'long i'), etc., despite the fact that they are no longer pronounced differently in ordinary speech.

 Vowel signs can be used in conjunction with consonants to modify the pronunciation of the consonant (here exemplified by ক, kô).
 When no vowel is written, the vowel অ (ô or o) is often assumed.
 To specifically denote the absence of a vowel, (্) may be written underneath the consonant.